 Upright Love Meaning

-When The Emperor appears upright in a love reading, it's a positive signal representing stability, commitment, and protection.
+Upright in a love reading, The Emperor is good news: stability, commitment, and protection.

 Reversed Love Meaning